freeCodeCamp/guide/pages/docs/javascript/store-multiple-values-in-one-variable-using-javascript-arrays/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Store Multiple Values in one Variable using JavaScript Arrays"
+title: "Store Multiple Values in one Variable using JavaScript Arrays"
+parent: "javascript"
 ---

 With JavaScript array variables, we can store several pieces of data in one place.